yadavlav7978/yadavlav7978/README.md

 🎓 I am Lav Yadav, a **Full Stack Web Developer** (specializing in **MERN Stacks**).
 I am currently pursuing a Bachelor of **Computer Science and Engineering** degree and graduate in mid-2024.

- 👨‍💻As a full-stack developer, I have proficiency in building MERN stack applications, handling both front-end and back-end tasks.
+ 👨‍💻 As a full-stack developer, I have proficiency in building MERN stack applications, handling both front-end and back-end tasks.
 I have a strong understanding of data structures and algorithms, having solved over 750 problems on LeetCode and ranking in the top 5% of coders with a rating of 1893.

 📝 I enjoy coding, building websites, and solving real-world problems.
 I am enthusiastic about learning new technologies and skills.

-🎸Outside of my technical work, I enjoy trying new activities and learning new skills.
+🎸 Outside of my technical work, I enjoy trying new activities and learning new skills.
 Cricket is my favorite hobby, both to play and watch.
 I also enjoy watching movies and television shows.

 🤝 Feel free to contact me at yadavlav571@gmail.com